tgihf/writeups/port-swigger-web-academy/business-logic-flaws/04 - Inconsistent handling of exceptional input.md

 csrf=2Syvqg2wU8bw2Tm0HWt2zFxffuBucGlz&username=tgihf&email=tgihf%40dontwannacry.com&password=blah
 ```

-The response from the application indicates that an account registration link to sent to the specified email address, which is inaccessible.
+The response from the application indicates that an account registration link was sent to the specified email address (`tgihf@dontwannacry.com`), which is inaccessible.

 It seems that to access the administrative panel, one needs to register an account with the `@dontwannacry.com` email address.
-The challenge's exploit server gives access to the email address `@exploit-ac4a1f8c1ffd37c280b20e5701bf000f.web-security-academy.net` and any subdomains of that domain.
+The challenge's exploit server gives access to all emails sent to domain `exploit-ac4a1f8c1ffd37c280b20e5701bf000f.web-security-academy.net` and any subdomains of that domain.
 Perhaps the application only ensures the string `dontwannacry.com` is in the email address.
 If this is the case, then it may be possible to bypass this restriction by regstering an account with `dontwannacry.com` as the subdomain of `exploit-ac4a1f8c1ffd37c280b20e5701bf000f.web-security-academy.net`.
 Attempt to register an account with this email address.

 ```http
 POST /register HTTP/1.1